Murtie History, Family Crest & Coats of Arms

 The translation of Gaelic names in the Middle Ages was not a task undertaken with great care.
 Records from that era show an enormous number of spelling variations, even in names referring to the same person.
 Over the years Murtie has appeared as MacCurdy, MacKirdy, MacKirdie, MacCurdie, MacQuartie, MacBararthy, MacBerarthy, MacWerarthy, MacMurtrie, MacMutrie and many more.

 Early Notables of the Murtie family (pre 1700)

-More information is included under the topic Early Murtie Notables in all our PDF Extended History products and printed products wherever possible.
+Another 47 words (3 lines of text) are included under the topic Early Murtie Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Murtie family to Ireland

 Some of the Murtie family moved to Ireland, but this topic is not covered in this excerpt.